 If you would like to know more about the role of a councillor please contact our clerk, Sarah, who will be happy to answer any questions, provide further information and perhaps arrange for you to shadow an existing councillor.

-The Council currently has three member vacancies and is always pleased to speak to anyone in the parish who might be interested in becoming a councillor.
+The Council currently has five member vacancies and is always pleased to speak to anyone in the parish who might be interested in becoming a councillor.